 The relationship between shame and disconnection

-I believe we have shame because of one specifically pesky habit we learn in our childhood and maintain throughout our days: judgment.
+I believe we feel shame because of one specific pesky habit we learn in childhood and maintain throughout our lives: judgment.

-Judgment is this ability we possess to sort through the information of our experiences and decide if something is “good” or “bad,” “right” or “wrong,” etc.
+Judgment is the ability to sort through the information of our experiences and decide if something is “good” or “bad,” “right” or “wrong,” etc.

 Despite having this capacity to make such distinctions, we need more scope and breadth of information to do it accurately and reliably when judging complex things like the hearts and minds of human souls.